pivotal/docs-tap/cli-plugins/insight/cli-docs/insight-package-sources.hbs.md

 # tanzu insight package sources

-This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight package sources` to get the sources that contain the given package by name.
+This topic tells you how to use the Tanzu Insight CLI `tanzu insight package sources` command to get the sources that contain the given package by name.

 ## <a id='synopsis'></a>Synopsis